-The mood, food and fitness journal is like your own personal science experiment where you collect stats and prove significant correlations.
+The mood, food, and fitness journal are like your own personal science experiment where you collect stats and prove significant correlations.

 Developing a clear understanding of the stats specific to me made it so much easier to commit to regular physical activity and a nutrient-dense diet (with wiggle room for treats).

 I hope you’ll start your own experiment and begin a mood, food and fitness journal!

 2. Exercise: Start an anti-sedentary revolution

 Research is growing on the dangers of a sedentary lifestyle, spawning a new field of exploration called sedentary physiology, which describes the bottom half of the movement continuum, or “those behaviors for which energy expenditure is low” – like sitting on the bus, in your car, at your desk, on your couch, or in your bed – say Tremblay et al in “Physiological and health implications of a sedentary lifestyle,” published in the Journal of Applied Physiology, Nutrition, and Metabolism.